Renunciation

 However, this dismissal is a mistake, leading to a wrong view and incorrect interpretation of the teachings.

 In the Buddhist worldview, there is indeed a physical realm, consisting of things like our physical bodies, created by atoms, molecules, cells, and chemical processes.
-However, there is also another dimension, the mental world.
+However, there is also a more subtle dimension, the mental world.
 This mental world can be understood as mental energy, permeating all universes across infinite time and space.

 Our consciousness is composed of mental energy, and the mind, made of this energy, is the precursor to existence.
 In other words, our mental body, formed from this mental energy or karma, which we refer to as our "self", takes on a human body, lives through it, and, after the body dies, is eventually reborn into a new human body.
 This process is known as rebirth.

-Depending on one's past karma, the mental body can manifest in various forms across different realms of existence.
-It may take the form of an animal body in the animal realm or exist as pure mental energy with a subtle body in the Deva realms.
-In the Brahma realms, it can even exist in a formless state.
-For individuals with particularly negative karma, the mental body can also take on a form in the hell realms.
+Depending on one's karma, the mental body can manifest in various forms across different realms of existence.
+It may take physical form in the animal realm or exist as a subtle mental body in the Deva realms.
+In the Brahma realms, it can exist in a formless state.
+For individuals that have disregarded the law of cause and effect and performed extremely unwholesome deeds, the mental body can also take on a mental form in the hell realms.

 This is a crutial part of the Tathagata's teachings to understand, because for there to be no rebirth or for there to be a rebirth in a good realm, one must have let go of the desire to be in a human body and, ultimately, in any form of being.